 - Law of the Few

 - Stickiness Factor

 Chapter 2: The Law of the Few

-These are what Gladwell calls the “connectors”, part of the tree major type of individual that help a trend reach a tipping point:
+These are what Gladwell calls the “connectors”, part of the three major types of individuals that help a trend reach a tipping point:

 Chapter 3: The Stickiness Factor

-Gladwell calls “stickiness factor” a special quality or trait that “sticks” easily in people’s minds.
+Gladwell calls the “stickiness factor” a special quality or trait that “sticks” easily in people’s minds.

 There’s a way to package your information or product that, under the right circumstances, will make it irresistible.